RedPointGlobal/redpoint-rpi/docs/readme-values.md

 ### How Merging Works

-Values are resolved in two layers, with the later layer winning:
+Values are resolved in three layers, with later layers winning:

 ```
-Chart defaults  →  Your overrides
+Chart defaults  →  Global resources  →  Per-service overrides
-(_defaults.tpl)    (your overrides file)
+(_defaults.tpl)    (resources:)         (your overrides file)
 ```

+The `resources:` key in `values.yaml` sets CPU and memory defaults for all services.
+To override resources for a specific service, set `<service>.resources` in your overrides file — per-service values always win.

-Your values always take priority over chart defaults.
+For all other settings, your overrides take priority over chart defaults.
 You only specify what you change.
 Unset keys always use the chart's defaults.

 For example, with this overrides file: